 MSCH Campus

 The setting of Mountain States Children’s Home is a peaceful 155-acre campus that offers a secure and safe place for the children to grow.
-The farm raises livestock and has plenty of open space for the children to enjoy and learn valuable lessons.
+The campus has plenty of open space for the children to enjoy and learn valuable lessons.

 MSCH Houses